Jews as the chosen people: Rabbinic views

 Tosfos explains that it uses the example of a kohen gadol (high priest), because this statement is based on the verse, "y'kara hi mipnimim" (it is more precious than pearls).
 This is explained elsewhere in the Gemara to mean that the Torah is more precious pnimim (translated here as "inside" instead of as "pearls"; thus that the Torah is introspectively absorbed into the person), which refers to lifnai v'lifnim (translated as "the most inner of places"), that is the Holy of Holies where the kahon gadol went.

 In any case, in Midrash Rabba this statement is made with an important addition: a non-Jew who converts and studies Torah etc.

 The Nation of Israel is likened to the olive.
 Just as this fruit yields its precious oil only after being much pressed and squeezed, so Israel's destiny is one of great oppression and hardship, in order that it may thereby give forth its illuminating wisdom.
 Poverty is the quality most befitting Israel as the chosen people.
 Only on account of its good works is Israel among the nations "as the lily among thorns", or "as wheat among the chaff."

+Nachman of Breslov believed that Jewishness is a level of consciousness, and not an intrinsic inborn quality.
+He wrote that, according to the Book of Malachi, one can find "potential Jews" among all nations, whose souls are illuminated by the leap of "holy faith", which "activated" the Jewishness in their souls.
+These people would otherwise convert to Judaism, but prefer not to do so.
+Instead, they recognize the Divine unity within their pagan religions.
+Isaac Arama, an influential philosopher and mystic of the 15th century, believed that righteous non-Jews are spiritually identical to the righteous Jews.
+Rabbi Menachem Meiri, a famous Catalan Talmudic commentator and Maimonidian philosopher, considered all people, who sincerely profess an ethical religion, to be part of a greater "spiritual Israel".
+He explicitly included Christians and Muslims in this category.
+Meiri rejected all Talmudic laws that discriminate between Jews and non-Jews, claiming that they only apply to the ancient idolators, who had no sense of morality.
+The only exceptions are a few laws related directly or indirectly to intermarriage, which Meiri did recognize.
+Meiri applied his idea of "spiritual Israel" to the Talmudic statements about unique qualities of the Jewish people.
+For example, he believed that the famous saying that Israel is above astrological predestination (Ein Mazal le-Israel) also applied to the followers of other ethical faiths.
+He also considered countries, inhabited by decent moral non-Jews, such as Languedoc, as a spiritual part of the Holy Land.